I-MH/I-MH.github.io/_pages/talks.md

 venue: Teloglion Cultural Center, Aristotle University of Thessaloniki\
 location: Thessaloniki, Greece

-This was a talk part of the Dynalife event, which part of the cost action
+This was a talk part of the Dynalife event, part of the cost action

 ## Surface Time Series Models for Large Spatio-Temporal Datasets